-The Fiat 500 is a true icon and a car that command cult status.
-An icon figure in the automotive industry, the Fiat 500 was popular when it first rolled off of the Italian firm’s production lines back in the ‘50s and the Fiat 500 is still as popular as ever!
-We reached out to Ian to find out more about owning and caring for a classic 1969 Fiat 500:
+The Fiat 500 is a true icon and a car that commands cult status around the world.
+An iconic figure in the automotive industry, the Fiat 500 was popular when it first rolled off of the Italian firm’s production lines back in the ‘50s and the Fiat 500 is still as popular as ever!
+We reached out to Ian to find out more about owning and caring for a classic 1969 Fiat 500.

-What is it about the Fiat 500 do you like?
+What is it about the Fiat 500 that you like?

 When did you buy your Fiat?

 Why did you decide to buy a Fiat 500 rather than another manufacturer or model?

 I was behind one seven years ago and posted on Facebook that “I must get one of these, one day” and then forgot all about it.
 In very early 2016, I got an itch for a classic car and the first two things that came into my mind were a VW Karmann Ghia or an original Fiat Cinquecento.
 I love Ghias, but not enough to own one.
 I could’ve considered an original Mini, but they do nothing for me.
 The 500 just seemed the perfect solution; easy to garage, cheap to run & maintain, and so cute!